nanu2000/Light-Show-Engine/README.md

 ```
 apt install libssl-dev
 ```
-Now if you're unlucky like me, you probably need to update libssl and apt-get wont do the job.
+You will most likely need to update libssl because apt-get wont do the job.
 This awesome q/a will show you how to update libssl from it's source: https://askubuntu.com/questions/1102803/how-to-upgrade-openssl-1-1-0-to-1-1-1-in-ubuntu-18-04

 Install protobuf:
 ```